Israel, Netanya, Mefi 5, office 308

 Article 2 – to whom a repatriate visa is issued

 A repatriate visa is a document that allows a person who has proven their Jewish roots to enter Israel.
-The form is issued after passing the Consular check.
+The form is issued after passing the interview.
+Americans and Europeans receive permission from the Jewish Agency.

 Article 3 – immigration after arrival in the country